Educating English Learners (ELs)

 Date of Review: July 1, 2017

 The purpose of this circular is to provide local education agencies (LEAs) with the requirements and interpretations of the legal mandates governing the education of students who are English learners (ELs).The information included should be used in designing, staffing, and evaluating effective programs for ELs.
-These mandates and interpretations are based on the Pennsylvania Regulations, Chapters 4 and 11; and on federal law, including Title VI of the Civil Rights Act, the Equal Educational Opportunity Act (EEOA), the Elementary and Secondary Education Act (ESEA) as amended by the Every Student Succeeds Act (ESSA), and regulations and case law under those statutes.
+These mandates and interpretations are based on the Pennsylvania Regulations, Chapter 4 and Chapter 11; and on federal law, including Title VI of the Civil Rights Act, the Equal Educational Opportunity Act (EEOA), the Elementary and Secondary Education Act (ESEA) as amended by the Every Student Seceeds Act (ESSA), and regulations and case law under those statutes.
 Citations to these sources are found at the end of this circular.

 State regulation, 22 Pa.
 Code § 4.26, declares: